anuj97/Proxy/README.md

 # Mac

-To manually change your TCP/IP and Proxy settings, follow these steps:
+To manually change your Proxy settings, follow these steps:
 1. Open System Preferences and click the Network panel icon.
 2. The network panel opens, showing all the available interfaces.
 Click the interface you want to configure (usually Ethernet or Wi-Fi).
 3. Click the Advanced button to view the full manual interface for network settings.